kiboschool/course-frontend-web-dev/src/lessons/javascript-review.md

 After this week, you will be able to:

-1. **JavaScript Fundamentals**: Understand and be able to use JavaScript's data types, variables, conditionals, loops, and functions.
-Understand and be able to work with complex data structures such as arrays and objects.

-2. **DOM Manipulation**: Understand what the DOM is and be able to select, update, insert, and delete DOM elements.

-3. **Events**: Understand what events are, know how to access event information, and be able to create interactivity through event handlers.
+- Understand the basic syntax, variables, data types and control structures in JavaScript.
+- Manipulate and traverse DOM elements in JavaScript.
+- Register and handle different types of browser events using JavaScript.

-4. **Project Application**: Apply what you've learned in a project, demonstrating your ability to create interactive web pages using JavaScript and DOM manipulation.
+- Develop a basic interactive web application using pure JavaScript and DOM manipulation.
+- Demonstrate a clear understanding of loops, conditionals and functions in JavaScript.

 The course is designed to be hands-on, with plenty of exercises to reinforce your learning and a project at the end to put what you've learned into practice.
 Happy learning!